WalletConnect/walletconnect-docs/docs/specs/clients/push/usage-of-history-api.md

 6. Wn combines `pushSubscriptions` inserts with deletions and updates the local database
 7. Wn subscribes for `pushSubscriptions` topics
 8. Wn sets subscription symKey P in keychain to be able to decrypt pushMessages payloads
-9. Wn fetching `wc_pushMessage` messages for every subscription topic from HistoryAPI.
-Request tags could found in [Push RPC methods](./rpc-methods.md)
+9. Wn fetches `wc_pushMessage` messages for every subscription topic from HistoryAPI.
+Request tags can be found in [Push RPC methods](./rpc-methods.md)
 10. Wn decrypts pushMessages payload with symKey P and updates local database